bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Mostly Cloudy
+- Overcast
-- 95% humidity
+- 93% humidity
 - 10 mph wind
-- 86% cloud cover
+- 90% cloud cover
 - 32 AQI 🟩
 - 0.06 inches of rain in the past 24 hours